 Naming Conventions / Ambiguities

-In German literature, axonometry encompass every type of parallel projection, including not only orthographic projection (and multi-view projection), but also oblique projection.
+In some German literature, axonometry may include all types of parallel projection, including orthographic and oblique projection.

 Linear Perspective Graphical Construction Method